The holidays are almost here! It’s time to improve your Christmas photography skills.

 Not all of your photos have to be emotional or atmospheric.
 Some of them can be simply humorous.
 The best way to achieve this is to use Christmas-themed masks and costumes.

 Encourage your family members to dress up and pose for you.
-Once they start showing their silly sides, you’ll get lots of opportunities to have fun and take hilarious pictures at the same time.
+Once they start showing their silly sides, you’ll get lots of opportunities.
+Have fun and take hilarious pictures at the same time.

-17. Don’t Forget to Include the Sun in Your Photos
+18. Don’t Forget to Shoot Outdoors and Include the Sun in Your Photos

 Do you live in a country where Christmases are filled with sunshine and heat?
-Go out there and take warm photos like the one above.
+Go out there and take warm outdoor photos like the one below.

 You can even make your photos more Christmassy.
 All you have to do is include at least one holiday-themed element in them.